 Apply to: Complete the FAFSA.
-Forms available at the GSU Financial Aid Office and at other locations as listed on page 26.
+Forms available online and at other locations as listed on page 21.

 Federal Perkins Loan

 Available to undergraduate and graduate students based on need.
 Must be degree-seeking students enrolled for at least six credit-hours.
 Low interest (5 percent) loans available with repayment beginning nine months after graduation or when a student drops below half-time status.
 Long-term repayment includes cancellation of debt under certain specific conditions.